Life is Good, Right Now, Right in This Moment, while cooking Lentils and Rice with Caramelized Onions.

-All parts of the recipe for Lentils and Rice with Caramelized Onions and Spiced Pita Chips are being cooked right now, except for the Spiced Pita Chips (ha ha).
-And in this little specific moment, right here and now, life is good.
+All parts of the recipe for Lentils and Rice with Caramelized Onions and Spiced Pita Chips are being cooked right now, except for the Spiced Pita Chips that are supposed to accompany this dish.
+Since good is better than perfect, in this little specific moment, right here and now, life is good.

-What makes life good for me, is when I have energy flowing in my body.
-And this morning after a week of blah, I have some good energy.
+What makes life good for me, is when I have energy flowing in my body, after a week of blah.
 Looking at the garden, where plants are waking up and starting to stir, leaf out, peek their heads above the ground, this season of spring parallels my feelings.
 Perhaps some low energy stems from the long winter, and high energy returns with the season of spring.
 The cardinal I just spotted outside my window right now, warms my heart.

 The subject of energy is of interest to me, as I have been going to some acupuncture sessions lately, and have learned that the point of acupuncture is to unblock the energy channels, so energy flows throughout the body.
 I also attended a yoga seminar which talked about unblocking the energy channels, this time, through the breath.
 More specifically, three-part breathing involving the belly the chest, and the throat.